22 Notable alumni of

 -

-George Emanuel Toomey was an American football coach.
+George Emanuel Toomey was an American college football coach.
 He served as the head football coach at Colorado Agricultural College—now known as Colorado State University for one season, in 1900, compiling a record of 1–3.
 He forced to resign following a scandal in 1901 regarding his playing a professional player.
 Toomey graduated from University of Denver in 1898, where he was a member of the baseball team, the Beta Theta Pi fraternity, and leader of the glee club.
 His hometown was Cottonwood Falls, Kansas, and he had previously attended Baker University.
 In 1900, Toomey had also been named professor of Oratory at Colorado State.

 -